giokok-test/simulate-rl/README.md

 The `yaw_rate` and `pitch_rate` values for both agents are specified in degrees per second and are converted internally to radians per second.
 Similarly, the `stall_angle` parameter in `config.yaml` is given in degrees but converted to radians when the environment loads.
+The `episode_duration` value defines how long each episode lasts in minutes and is used to compute the maximum number of simulation steps based on the configured `time_step`.